Quick/Quick/README.md

 expect(person!.hopes).to.contain("winning the lottery")
 ```

-Quick also allows for asynchronous matchers, by wrapping the subject
+Quick also allows for asynchronous expectations, by wrapping the subject
 in braces instead of parentheses.
 This allows the subject to be
 evaluated as a closure.
 Below is an example of a subject who knows
 only hunger, and never satisfaction: